 You may be offered a warranty by the dealership where you buy your car, but this is usually the most expensive way to get cover.

-Compare as many different quotes as possible and always read the small print in the policy documents.
-This will help you find the right cover for your car.
+Instead, compare as many different quotes as possible and always read the small print in the policy documents.
+This will help you find the right policy for your car.